 Mosquitoes long have been taking a bite out of warm-weather fun.
-Now, that bite carries with it the danger of Zika virus, West Nile virus and other mosquito-borne illnesses.
+Now, that bite carries with it the danger of West Nile virus and other mosquito-borne illnesses.

-Employers need to identify those at greatest risk for Zika, including:
+Employers need to identify those at greatest risk for for illness, including:

-OSHA and NIOSH offer guidelines for protecting workers from occupational exposure to Zika virus.
-Government agencies and municipalities also are urged to enact or renew mosquito abatement plans.
+Government agencies and municipalities are urged to enact or renew mosquito abatement plans.
 EPA-approved treatment of ponds and standing water is one of the most common ways agencies have attacked mosquito larva.